'And the grazing livestock He has created for you; in them is warmth and (numerous) benefits, and from them you eat'. [The Noble Qur'an, 16:5]

 You will be blessed in the next world

-Our teams around the world are distributing basic winter clothing to the vulnerable.
+Our teams around the world are distributing warm winter clothing to the vulnerable.
 These include gloves, socks, coats, jumpers and shawls - simple clothes whose purpose is to keep people warm.

 This reminds us of the question Allah asks us: 'Who is it that would loan Allah a goodly loan so He may multiply it for him many times over?'
 [2:245]